Scaling and Universality in the Temporal Occurrence of Repeating FRBs: Results

-The characteristic of non-Poisson waiting time distribution implies that central engine of bursts involving more complex dynamical mechanism rather than a pure stochastic process.
-Recent study shown that many driven nonequilibrium systems of sufficient complexity are often effectively described by a superposition of different dynamics on different time scales\cite{Manshour, Carbone, Beck, Beck1, Beck2}, where the $\lambda$ in Gamma distribution $G_I$ is corresponded to the superposition of $n = 2\gamma$ independent Gaussian variable $X_k$ with average 0 and squared,
+The characteristic of the non-Poisson waiting time distribution suggests that the central engine of bursts may involve a more complex dynamical mechanism \citep{wang_repeating_2023}, rather than a pure stochastic process.
+Recent studies indicate that a superposition of different dynamics can effectively describe many driven non-equilibrium systems with sufficient complexity across different time scales \citep{Manshour, Carbone, Beck, Beck1, Beck2}.
+Here, $\lambda$ in the Gamma distribution $G_I$ corresponds to the superposition of $n = 2\gamma$ independent Gaussian variables $X_k$, each with an average of 0 and a squared magnitude.

-In this sense the Gamma distribution appears naturally for a variable with a finite number $n$ of degrees of freedom, corresponding to the $n \approx 6 $ and $n \approx 4$ for FRB121102 and FRB20201124A respectively.
-The exact value of the parameter $\gamma$ can be affected by the numbers of freedom of Gaussian distributions, which are constituted by the possible specific stochastic processes.
+The Gamma distribution arises naturally for a variable with a limited number of degrees of freedom.
+For example, in the case of FRB 121102, this number is approximately $n \approx 4 $, and for FRB 20220912A, it is around $n \approx 5$.
+The precise value of the parameter $\gamma$ depends on the degrees of freedom of the underlying Gaussian distributions, which are determined by particular stochastic processes.

-The unified scaling function $g(\tau)$ also can be rewritten as:
+The unified scaling function $g(x)$ can also be rewritten as:

-after the replacing $\gamma$ with $1/(q-1)$ and $\beta$ with $\gamma/\lambda_0$.
-This new function form also is called Tsallis q-exponential function, where parameter q measures the deviation from an exponential distribution and $q > 1$ means a long-tailed tendency.
+after replacing $\gamma$ with $1/(q-1)$ and $\beta$ with $\gamma/\lambda_0$, and the derived function is termed the Tsallis q-exponential function.
+Here, $\lambda_0$ is defined as $\lambda_0 = \int_0^\infty \lambda G_I(\lambda)d\lambda$.
+The parameter q quantifies the deviation from a standard exponential distribution, where a value of $q>1$ suggests a long-tailed trend.
+Although our initial analysis of burst temporal complexity began with the assumption of exponential distribution, deviations from this standard were noted.
+Subsequent insightful transformations led us to adopt the q-exponential distribution.